newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ### `useSyncedRef`

-A hook, paired with React's `forwardRef`, used to keep a parent and child's elements in sync with one another.
+A hook, paired with React's `forwardRef`, used to keep a parent and child elements' ref in sync with one another.

 ```js
 import { useSyncedRef } from '@newrelic/gatsby-theme-newrelic';